 If you are audited, the auditor will use these criteria to determine whether you comply with MMAS Standard 3:

 - Determine the sufficiency of the contractor's analysis of MMAS-related exception reports and reports that track manufacturing process performance pertaining to the contractor's material.

 - Evaluate how the contractor selected significant reports and determined that exceptions are adequately identified, reported, and resolved consistent with procedures (testing of the system).

 - Evaluate the analysis regarding the adequacy of the system to timely identify exceptions such as excess and residual materials, no cost transfers, lost/found parts, etc.

-Stay tuned for part two of this series where we will dive into the next 3 additional elements of MMAS compliance.
+Part two of this series where we dive into the next 3 additional elements of MMAS compliance is NOW LIVE!

 Click below to continue to the next post in this series!